Updated Feb 2026 12 min read

 Montville, Maleny & the Blackall Range

-📍 30–40 min drive from Mooloolaba or Caloundra
+📍 30–40 min drive from Mooloolaba or Noosa

-Ten minutes further south, Maleny is Queensland's alternative-lifestyle capital: bohemian fashion stores, eclectic art galleries, farm-gate producers and the chance to spot platypus in nearby Obi Obi Creek.
-Between the two towns, Kondalilla National Park offers a 4.7 km loop trail through lush rainforest to a 90-metre waterfall and natural rock pools — one of the best short hikes in southeast Queensland.
+Ten minutes south, Maleny is Queensland's alternative-lifestyle capital — bohemian fashion stores, eclectic galleries, farm-gate producers and the chance to spot platypus in nearby Obi Obi Creek at dawn.
+Between the two, Kondalilla National Park offers a spectacular 4.7 km loop through lush rainforest to a 90-metre waterfall and natural swimming hole — one of the finest short hikes in south-east Queensland.

-The Glass House Mountains, a cluster of ancient volcanic peaks rising abruptly from the coastal plain to the south, provide some of Queensland's most dramatic hiking.
-The Tibrogargan Circuit is family-friendly, while the Mt Ngungun summit trail (2.8 km return) delivers panoramic rewards for a moderate effort.
+Further south and west, the Glass House Mountains — twelve ancient volcanic peaks rising dramatically from flat coastal plains — provide some of Queensland's most iconic hiking.
+The Tibrogargan base circuit is family-friendly; the Mount Ngungun summit track (2.8 km return) delivers panoramic rewards.
+See our complete hinterland walks guide for full trail details.

 Book Hinterland Tour